RTradeLtd/Lens/README.md

 * An object is content that was indexed, and includes a Lens Identifier for this content within the lens system (note, this is simply to enable easy lookup and is not valid outside of Lens)
 * Also includes are all the keywords that can be used to search for this particular content

+For image indexing, we currently run the images against pre-trained InceptionV5 tensorflow models.
+In the future we will more than likely migrate to models we train ourselves, leveraging our extensive GPU computing infrastructure.

 ## Searching